Catholic Diocese of the Australian Military Services: Bishop

-Principal Chaplains
+Principal chaplains

-Army and Air Force have three Principal Chaplains; one each to represent Catholicism, Anglicanism and Protestantism.
-In January 2018, the Australian Navy removed the requirement to have three Principal Chaplains.
+The army and air force have three principal chaplains; one each to represent Catholicism, Anglicanism and nonconformist Protestantism.
+In January 2018, the Australian Navy removed the requirement to have three principal chaplains.
 They are accorded the rank relevant to the Division Five chaplain for each branch (1 star rank or O7).
-Principal Chaplains (who in the Catholic Military Diocese are also Episcopal Vicars, and currently are also Monsignors) oversee the chaplains of their particular Service, managing matters such as recruitment, postings, deployments, promotions, welfare and discipline.
+Principal chaplains (who in the Catholic Military Diocese are also episcopal vicars and currently are also monsignors) oversee the chaplains of their particular service, managing matters such as recruitment, postings, deployments, promotions, welfare and discipline.

-Catholic priests who are promoted to Principal Chaplains of the ADF are traditionally nominated for and receive the title monsignor from the Pope.
-The current Catholic Principal Chaplains of the ADF are: Air Force - Monsignor (Air Commodore) Peter O'Keefe AM VG EV (also Vicar General of the Military Ordinariate); Navy - Monsignor (Commodore) Stuart Hall, RAN (also full-time Parish Priest in Malvern East Victoria); Army - Monsignor (Brigadier) Glynn Murphy OAM (also full-time Parish Priest Horsham Victoria).
-Currently all Catholic Principal Chaplains are in the Reserve Forces.
+Catholic priests who are promoted to principal chaplains of the ADF are traditionally nominated for and receive the title Monsignor from the Pope.
+The current Catholic principal chaplains of the ADF are: Air Force - Monsignor (Air Commodore) Peter O'Keefe (also vicar general of the military oOrdinariate); Navy - Monsignor (Commodore) Stuart Hall (also full-time parish priest in Malvern East, Victoria); Army - Monsignor (Brigadier) Glynn Murphy (also full-time parish priest in Horsham, Victoria).
+Currently all Catholic principal chaplains are in the reserve forces.